donejs/donejs/docs/guide.md

 export default AppState;
 ```

+Now we have three routes available:

+- `:page` captures urls like [http://localhost:8080/home](http://localhost:8080/home) and sets the `page` property on `AppState` to `home` (which is also the default when visiting [http://localhost:8080/](http://localhost:8080/))
+- `:page/:slug` which matches restaurant links like [http://localhost:8080/restaurants/spago](http://localhost:8080/restaurants/spago) which sets `page` and `slug` (a URL friendly restaurant short name)
+- `:page/:slug/:action` which will be used to show the order page for a specific restaurant e.g. [http://localhost:8080/restaurants/spago/order](http://localhost:8080/restaurants/spago/order)

 ### Adding a header element

-This is also a good time to add a header element at `pmo/header.component` that links to the different routes we just defined.
+Now is also a good time to add a header element at `pmo/header.component` that links to the different routes we just defined.

 ```html
 <can-component tag="pmo-header">